HughG/holygradle-plugins/developer-readme.md

  - Without any other arguments, the version used will be `<user>-SNAPSHOT`, where `<user>` is your system username (not your BitBucket username).
  - To publish a release version, pass the version number with `-PpublishVersion=<version number>`.
+ - To skip integration testing, pass `-PnoIntegTest`.
+This only works for SNAPSHOT releases.

 The main sequence of tasks when publishing is as follows.
 This is a summary of the output of `gw --dry-run publishCustomGradleReally publishPluginsReally`.
 The `credential-store` project is published with the plugins.
 The output below is not exactly true, because the `artifactory-manager-plugin` doesn't depend on